How long does the mortgage application process take?

-One of the most stressful elements of buying a home is getting a mortgage.
+One of the most stressful elements of buying a home is having to apply for a mortgage.
 Sadly, the mortgage application process takes time and so you might have to wait.

 Frustratingly, there are multiple steps to complete even before you can apply.
 Each step can take from a few minutes, to hours or even several days finish.

-However, there are some common-sense ways we can speed up the mortgage application process and make it’s easier to get a mortgage and take one step closer to moving into your next home.
+However, there are some common-sense ways you can speed up the mortgage process and make it’s easier to get a mortgage and take one step closer to moving into your next home.

 What does it depend on?

-As the mortgage application process involves quite a bit of paperwork, there can be natural delays.
+When you apply for a mortgage, there is quite a bit of paperwork and also an mortgage interview.
+So, there can be natural delays.
 However, the process to get a mortgage depends on how efficiently the three parties act.

 Firstly, you.
 Taking a long time to find and submit documents, will slow the process down.
 Also, submitting incorrect or incomplete documents will grind the process to a nail’s pace.